GooFit/GooFit/docs/documentation.md

 number, square, and divide by the observed number.
-Hence there is a second function-pointer lookup, but now the `void*` stored in `device_function_table` is to be interpreted as a different kind of function - a “take the metric” function rather than a “calculate the PDF” function.
+Hence there is a second function-pointer lookup, but now the `void*` stored in `device_function_table` is to be interpreted as a different kind of function - a "take the metric" function rather than a "calculate the PDF" function.
 The `metricIndex` member of `MetricTaker` is set by the `FitControl` object of the PDF; it points to one of the `calculateFoo`
 functions: